Skip to content

 In Type 1 diabetes, the immune system destroys the insulin-producing beta cells in the pancreas.
 Regenerative medicine aims to address this in two ways.
 First, it seeks to calm the immune system to stop it from attacking the pancreas.
 Second, it works to help the body regenerate these vital cells.
 While research is ongoing, the goal of stem cell therapy is to replace the lost beta cells and protect them from future immune attacks.
 This approach holds the potential to restore the body’s natural ability to regulate blood sugar, offering a new path forward for managing the condition.

-The Science: How Mesenchymal Stem Cells (MSCs) Work
+How Do Mesenchymal Stem Cells (MSCs) Work?

 When we talk about stem cell therapy, we’re often referring to a specific type of cell that acts as the body’s master repair crew: Mesenchymal Stem Cells, or MSCs.
 At Miami Stem Cell, we use MSCs sourced from umbilical cord tissue, which are known for being vibrant, potent, and ethically obtained.
 These cells are incredibly smart and versatile.
 Think of them not as a simple tool, but as a team of microscopic doctors that can assess a problem area and deploy a multi-pronged strategy to fix it.